Thdub/Powershell_Scripts/README.md

 Various powershell scripts.

 # CleanRevoUninstallerLeftovers
-    Moves Revo Uninstaller installations backups/leftovers to Recycle Bin.
+    Move Revo Uninstaller installations backups/leftovers to Recycle Bin.
     After you uninstalled an application through Revo Uninstaller, it leaves files under "%LocalAppdata%\VS Revo Group\Revo Uninstaller Pro\" for restore purpose.
 You can clean them once you don't need it anymore.

 # CleanTempFolder_Move_to_Recycle_Bin
-    Moves your TEMP folder contents to Recycle Bin.
+    Move your TEMP folder contents to Recycle Bin.
     Since long time I wanted to make that script to clean my temp folder but sending files to recycle bin, instead of "batch delete" and sending files into space...

 # DiskWriteCaching
-    Enables write caching on all drives.
+    Enable write caching on all drives.
     This task normally can only be done manually through device manager (disk drives/policies tab/enable write caching), and one drive at a time.
 This script will enable write caching for all your drives at once, handful when you set up your system for the first time.
     Note: Needs Microsoft Dskcache.exe tool next to the script.
     Download dskcache.exe : https://www.upload.ee/files/10083654/dskcache.exe.html